 This information will help you prepare for your contrast enema at Memorial Sloan Kettering (MSK).

-A contrast enema is an x-ray exam of the colon (large intestine).
-It is done with barium or an iodine contrast solution called iohexol (Omnipaque®), air, or a combination of these.
-The contrast makes the colon easier to see on an x-ray.
+A contrast enema is an x-ray exam of your colon (large intestine).
+It’s done with contrast such as barium or an iodine solution called iohexol (Omnipaque®), air, or a combination of these.
+The contrast makes your colon easier to see on an x-ray.

-Most people will need to clean out their colon (bowel preparation) before the contrast enema.
-Speak with your healthcare provider before your scheduled procedure to confirm what kind of preparation you will need to do.
+Most people will need to clean out their colon (do a bowel preparation) before their contrast enema.
+Speak with your healthcare provider before your scheduled procedure to confirm what kind of preparation you’ll need to do.

 Before Your Procedure

-If you’re an inpatient in the hospital before your contrast enema, your floor nurse will give you the bowel preparation.
-If you will be coming to the hospital for your barium enema, speak with your doctor about your preparation.
+If you’re an inpatient in the hospital before your contrast enema, your floor nurse will give you the supplies needed for your bowel preparation.
+If you’ll be coming to the hospital for your contrast enema, speak with your doctor about your preparation.
 Most people will need to purchase the following supplies a few days ahead of time:

 - Gatorade® (a light color, not red or purple).
 You will need 2 (32-ounce) bottles.